starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

         `~/Games/star-citizen/runners/lug-wine-tkg-git-11.0-1/bin/wine`
       3. Click `Browse Prefix` and select your Star Citizen prefix.
 For example:
         `~/Games/star-citizen`
+	  4. Make sure the grayed out prefix path in "UMU enabled Launchers" is empty or it may conflict with the Wine prefix path!
     - Proton (GE-Proton)
       1. Match your game's proton version
       2. Pick `Steam Play` select number 1 (any number other than zero)